 Our Mental Health Outpatient Program

-Our mental health outpatient program includes several services, many of which are not offered in other treatment providers clinical structure.
+Our Santa Barbara CA Mental health outpatient program includes several services, many of which are not offered in other treatment providers clinical structure.
 From up to five individual sessions a week, significantly more than the typical once a week meeting with a therapist, to interactive and life-changing group therapies, our program is one that many of our client’s report: